 Von Willebrand Disease

 I've thought a great deal about what a "health guarantee" should cover.
 Most of us know very well that there is no guarantee of good health.
 Based on the population structure of purebred dogs, this is especially true for dogs of specific breeds who carry an increased risk for certain heath conditions.
-When researching breeders to purchase a healthy puppy, the buyer should be most concerned about finding someone who has health testing their dogs, knows their lines and who can speak intelligently about the risks associated with the breed.
-Like the UC Davis study regarding a link to grain free food and enlarged hearts.(DCM) A buyer should look for a breeder that is scrutinizing health issues and mitigate measures they take to limit the risk for problems.
+When researching breeders to purchase a healthy puppy, the buyer should be most concerned about finding someone who has health tested their dogs, knows their lines and who can speak intelligently about the risks associated with the breed.
+A buyer should look for a breeder that is scrutinizing health issues and mitigate measures they take to limit the risk for problems.
 Without having a test for every known risk, its the best we can do at the moment.
-The key is looking for a breeder who is looking for the common and even new health genetic risks.
-Like NCL.
 Good breeders are doing what they can to minimize the chance for problems related to these in their puppies.
+Dispite statitics and breed risks.
 Good owners are doing what they can to provide proper nutrition, exercise and growth consistent with their vets guidelines of health.

 The first thing to consider is that the puppy is healthy.
 Many veterinarians offer a health certificate prior to the sale of any puppy.
 I encourage you to take your new puppy to your own veterinarian to be examined within 48-72 hours.
 This is a great time to double check for any congenital defects.
 Like a heart murmur.
 Congenital defects generally happen during fetal growth.
 This is for the protection of both the buyer, puppy and the breeder.